Does Medicare Cover Over-Bed Tables ?

 Confirm this with the supplier !

-Medicare Rentals – if your equipment is rented from the supplier (rather than purchased outright), you will still have the same payment structure (as if it was purchased), so you will pay a monthly 20% co-payment of the monthly rental, rather than the one time 20% co-payment of the purchase price.
+Medicare Rentals – if your equipment is rented from the supplier (rather than purchased outright), you will still have the same payment structure (as if it was purchased), so you will pay a monthly 20% coinsurance payment of the monthly rental, rather than the one time payment of the purchase price.

-And Medicare will pay the remaining 80% of the monthly rental each month.
+And Medicare will pay the remaining 80% of the Medicare-approved monthly rental each month.

 Medicare Advantage plans must cover everything that Original Medicare Parts A and B cover, as they are contracted by Medicare to provide all the Medicare services.